 The second weekend in January, virtually every team in the Premier League will be entered into the FA Cup’s Third Round Proper (I love English names!).
 The FA Cup, if you don’t know, is a no-seeding, no-bracket tournament which, at each round, sees bigger clubs enter.
 And anybody could play anybody, anywhere.

-- Peterborough United at Chelsea
+- Morecambe at Chelsea

 And, sometimes, out of the basket will pop some really fun and unexpected rivalry games like Burnley playing Blackburn Rovers.
 (Trust me: It’s intense!)